todi-mih/problems/README.md

 i could aviod being stuck in an infite loop.

 Time complexity : O(N * lg(maxP - minPower))

-Colorare:
-Didnt do,found a formula on the internet for it,but thought that wasnt allowed,didnt bother,lets continue.

 Compresie:
 This program initializes a HashMap indexMap to store the prefix sums of array A(first one,B is the second one) as keys and their coresponding indices as valuess.(HashMaps are awsome and very fast in java).